aaresoli/personal-website-flask/README.md

    python app.py
    ```

 Visit `http://127.0.0.1:5000/` in your browser.
-To add a new project, drop the image into `static/images/`, submit the form on `/contact`, and confirm the entry appears under `/projects`.
+To add a new project, fill out the form on `/contact`, upload an image (PNG/JPG/GIF/SVG/WebP), and confirm it appears under `/projects` right away—no manual file moves required.